Anthony of Sourozh: Posthumous works

 The Metropolitan Anthony of Sourozh Foundation is a body of independent trustees who collect together and publish his writings.
 As of July 2011, the foundation undertakes this by managing the copyrights in his works and by commissioning new selections and approved translations.

 The foundation is also establishing the official archive of Bloom's papers and writings, together with related materials such as recordings of talks, broadcasts and sermons.

 The foundation is the legal owner of the worldwide copyrights and other intellectual property rights in Bloom's works.
-Its charity registered number is 1120395 and the chairman of the trustees is Protodeacon Peter Scorer.
+Its charity registered number is 1120395.